Surf Guide

 Best for: Kitesurfing, beginners, combining surf with culture

-A small fishing village with the longest wave in Africa.
-The bay point break produces rides of 800+ meters on the right swell — mostly clean, mellow, and perfect for longboarding.
+A small fishing village with one of the longest waves in Africa.
+The bay point break produces very long rides on the right swell — mostly clean, mellow, and perfect for longboarding.
 The village is far less developed than Taghazout, with a handful of guesthouses and cafes.
 This is old-school Morocco surf: uncrowded, affordable, and focused on the ocean.

 Best for: Longboarding, uncrowded waves, escape from surf tourism